 When serving legal documents to individuals who may be serving in the military, process servers must ensure the person is in the military.
-Active-duty, reserve, and National Guard military personnel are protected under the Servicemembers Civil Relief Act (SCRA).
-The ability to stay) civil court or administrative proceedings are safeguards that service members have if they cannot appear or participate fully due to military obligations.
-Click Here for information on How Skip Tracing Can Improve Your Debt Recovery Process
+Active-duty, reserve, and National Guard military (Military Verification) personnel are protected under the Servicemembers Civil Relief Act (SCRA).
+The ability to stay civil court or administrative proceedings are safeguards that service members have if they cannot appear or participate fully due to military obligations.
+Click here For information on How To Serve Legal Papers on Military Bases

 Since service members’ responsibilities may hinder their capacity to react to legal actions, this requirement is implemented to safeguard their rights.
 One step in the military verification process is looking into the defendant’s military status to see if they currently serve in the United States military.
 Legal professionals or process servers utilize this verification process to ascertain adherence to the SCRA.
 Our Undisputed Legal process servers are trained to apprise the court of the defendant’s military status, which may impact the course of the case.
-Click Here for information on How Skip Tracing Works
+Click here for information on How The Service Member Civil Relief Act Protects our Military

 The fact that laws can differ from one state to another is something that all process servers need to know.
 Our Undisputed Legal process servers begin any service with the question: what source does the authority to exercise personal jurisdiction- or legal authority-over the service member originate?
 Click Here for information on How Skip Tracing Helps Locating Elusive Individuals